natcap/invest.users-guide/source/coastal_protection.rst

 ^^^^^^^^^^^^^^^^^^
 This folder contains two useful outputs from the Nearshore Waves and Erosion model:

-+ OutputWaveModel_[suffix].html:  This html file summarizes the information you entered as input in the model, and describes the outputs.
-It contains a figure depicting a profile of wave height, as well as percent of wave attenuation and the location of your natural habitats along your bathymetry.
-We also summarize and show a profile of erosion or hourly rate of bed scour in your backshore area.
++ OutputWaveModel_[suffix].html:  This html file summarizes the information you entered as input in the model, including wave forcing and habitat management actions, and describes the outputs.
+It contains a figure depicting profiles of wave height (before and after habitat management action), as well as percent of wave attenuation and the location of your natural habitats along your bathymetry.
+It also provides a figure showing a profile of erosion or hourly rate of bed scour in your backshore area before and after management action.
+If valuation was selected, a table summarizing the value of your natural habitats before and after management action is presented.

 + WaveHeight_[suffix].txt:  This text file contains three columns showing distance from the shoreline and profiles of wave height over your bathymetry profile, before (second column) and after (third column) your management action.